-Our staff are provided with training on managing behaviour, including proper use of restraint, as part of their induction process.
+Our staff are provided with training on managing behaviour.
 Staff are taught to use positive behaviour management strategies alongside punitive sanctions.
 Behaviour management will also form part of continuing professional development.

 11. Mobile Phone Policy

 Our discussions with pupils at the school recognises that mobile phones have become part of young people's lives outside of school and as such we should play a part in educating our students in regulating their use and helping them to understand what constitutes misuse.
 However, there is strong evidence to show that mobile phones seriously impairs one's ability to concentrate.
 As such, all students are expected to hand their phones in for the duration of each lesson.
 Students who do not do this and are caught will have their phone confiscated for one week.
 This will include evenings and the weekend.
 Repeat offences will result in longer confiscations.